-Chairperson (Interim): Usta, Julnar Professors: Darwiche, Nadine; Jaffa, Ayad; Usta, Julnar Professors Joint appointee: Boustany, Rose-Mary; Dbaibo, Ghassan; Kurban Mazen; Refaat, Marwan; Ziyadeh, Fuad Associate Professors: Yazbek, Souha Associates: Karam, Pascale, El- Khoury Riyad Adjunct Professors: Echtay, Karim; Kobeissy, Firas; Nemer, Georges; Slim, Rima
+Chairperson (Interim) Usta, Julnar

+Professors Darwiche, Nadine; Jaffa, Ayad; Usta, Julnar

+Professors Joint appointees Boustany, Rose-Mary; Dbaibo, Ghassan; Kurban Mazen; Refaat, Marwan; Ziyadeh, Fuad

+Associate Professor Yazbek, Soha

+Associates Karam, Pascale; El- Khoury Riyad

+Adjunct Professors Echtay, Karim; Kobeissy, Firas; Nemer, Georges; Slim, Rima

+Assistant Professor Khalil, Athar

-The Department of Biochemistry and Molecular Genetics offers undergraduate courses to students in Allied Health Science Programs enrolled in the: Medical Laboratory Sciences Degree at the Faculty of Public Health and Nursing students at the Hariri School of Nursing.
+The Department of Biochemistry and Molecular Genetics offers undergraduate courses to students in Allied Health Science Programs enrolled in the: medical laboratory sciences degree at the Faculty of Public Health (BIOC 255) and nursing students at the Hariri School of Nursing (BIOC246).

-It also offers courses to medical students and to graduate students in the graduate program leading to a master's degree (MSc) in Biomedical Sciences, MSc Biochemistry and a doctoral degree (PhD) in Biomedical Sciences or Biomedical Engineering.
+It also offers courses to medical students and to students in the graduate program leading to a master's degree (MS) in biomedical sciences and biomedical engineering, MS biochemistry, and a doctoral degree (PhD) in biomedical sciences and biomedical engineering.

-The requirements for admission to the graduate program are a BS with prerequisites in chemistry and biology courses or a BS degree from a university and an academic record with a cumulative GPA of 3.3 and above.
+The requirements for admission to the MS program are BS degrees such as biochemistry, biology, chemistry, genetics, biomedical sciences, health sciences, or related fields.
+For regular admission, students should have an academic record with a cumulative GPA of 3.3 and above.
 Students should have a background in chemistry, biology, or a related medical science degree.
-Students will spend a minimum of two years in the graduate program during which they must complete 21 credits of graduate courses, pass a comprehensive exam (BIOC 395 A/B), and submit a thesis (9 credits, BIOC 399 A/B/C/D/E) based on independent research.
-The 21 credits of graduate courses include a total of 14 credits of required core courses and 7 credits of elective courses.
+Students will spend a minimum of two years in the MS program during which they must complete 21 credits (cr.) of graduate courses, pass a comprehensive exam (BIOC 395 A/B), and submit a thesis (9 cr., BIOC 399 A/B/C/D/E) based on independent research.
+The 21 cr. of graduate courses include a total of 14 cr. of required core courses and 7 cr. of elective courses.

-Required MS courses in Biomedical Sciences track Biochemistry include: BIOC 302 (1 cr.); BIOC 305 (1cr.); BIOC 321 (1 cr.); BIOC 322 (1 cr.), BIOC 323 (2 cr.), BIOC 325 (2 cr.); BIOC 326-A/B (2 cr.); BIOC 330 (2 cr.) and IDTH 301 (2cr.).
+Required MS courses in biomedical sciences track biochemistry include: BIOC 305 (1cr.), BIOC 321 (1 cr.), BIOC 322 (1 cr.), BIOC 323 (2 cr.), BIOC 325 (2 cr.), BIOC 326-A/B (2 cr.), BIOC 330 (2 cr.), and IDTH 301 (2cr.).

-Required PhD courses in Biomedical Sciences are listed on page 566 of the Graduate Catalogue.
+Required PhD courses in biomedical sciences are listed in PhD Program section of the graduate catalogue.